Regional Chapters

 Bill joined the Fellowship early on when he was Grammar School Principal at the Ambrose School.
 An accomplished guitarist and songwriter, Bill provides leadership in music as well as both lower school and upper school curriculum and pedagogy.
 Bill earned an MA in English from the University of Wisconsin.

-The Southeastern Chapter
+The Southeast Chapter

 Kevin Clark, MDiv, DLA